Puerto Rico has three options for political status under the U.S. Constitution:

 Does Puerto Rico want statehood?

 61% of voters chose statehood in 2012.
 97% chose statehood in 2017.
 52% voted for statehood in 2020.

 Statehood has also been the winner in all this century’s polls in Puerto Rico.
 The Kaiser Family Foundation poll at the top of this post is just one example.

-A new plebiscite will take place in Puerto Rico on Election Day this November.
-The single question will be, “Should Puerto Rico become a state?”
-The answer will clearly show whether the people of Puerto Rico want statehood.
+A new plebiscite took place in Puerto Rico on Election Day this November.
+The single question was, “Should Puerto Rico become a state?”
+The answer clearly showed that the people of Puerto Rico want statehood.
 We hope this will keep politicians from continuing to ask whether Puerto Rico really wants statehood.